CivicActions/ssp-toolkit/docs/controls/IA.md

 The LINCS Technology Project system does not process sensitive information, thus it does not employ multifactor authentication.

 Access to system services - SSH for GNU/Linux instances, RDP for Windows - is managed by a set of firewall rules on the systems.
-The network firewall is configured to only allow users to connect to these services from a configured and audited IP addres.
+The network firewall is configured to only allow users to connect to these services from a configured and audited IP address.